mplatvoet/kovenant/docs/docs/addons/ui.md

     bar -> updateUI(bar)
 }
 ```
 The huge advantage of this approach is that operations on the main thread are explicitly chosen.
-So when in doubt,
-this should be the preferred way of interacting with the main thread.

 ##Start on UI thread
-Just like Androids `AsyncTask` you might want to do some preparations on the UI thread before you start your background
+You might want to do some preparations on the UI thread before you start your background
 work.
 This is what `promiseOnUi` does, it schedules a task on the UI thread and returns a `Promise` on which you can
 chain along.
-If this is called from the UI Thread this gets executed immediately without scheduling.
-If you want to
-force scheduling just pas `alwaysSchedule = true` along.

 ```kt
 promiseOnUi {